 9. Take a Self Guided Walking Tour of Beaumont Street

-If you’re hoping to learn more about the history of Newcastle, try this free self-guided walking tour around Beaumont Street!
+If you’re hoping to learn more about the history of Newcastle, create your own walking tour around Beaumont Street (map)!

 One of my favorite films is the Baz Luhrmann movie called “Australia.”
 The pictures and buildings in this tour reminded me of that film.
 I can’t recommend it enough!